Brockenhurst-River-Beach-scaled

 Look for dog friendly New Forest locations

-Some wild swimming locations are more suited to canine companions.
+Some wild swimming is more suited to canine companions.
 Milford on Sea has been named the most dog-friendly beach in Hampshire, making it a great option for those with pets.
 Brockenhurst River Beach offers grassy banks and gentle waters, also making it a great spot for dogs to splash around.
 Tanners Lane, with its coastal access, is another dog-friendly choice, though owners should be mindful of the nearby bird reserve.

 Where to Stay in the New Forest

 The New Forest is home to incredible swim spots, offering everything from invigorating sea swims to peaceful river dips.
 Whether you’re looking for a challenging swim or a gentle paddle, there’s something for everyone.
-Best of all, these locations are easily accessible from Green Hill Farm Holiday Village, our holiday park in the New Forest—making it the perfect base for your next wild swimming adventure.
+Best of all, these locations are easily accessible from Green Hill Farm Holiday Village, our holiday park in the New Forest – making it the perfect base for your next wild swimming adventure.